About the Program

 To learn more about this program, visit the University of South Carolina’s Engineering Management page.

-- Applicants with other degrees and academic attainment will be considered on a case-by-case basis, based on management and work experience.
+- A Bachelor of Science in engineering, computer science, or the equivalent, with a minimum GPA of 3.0.
+Applicants with other degrees and academic attainment will be considered on a case-by-case basis, based on management and work experience.